CreativeSDK/phonegap-plugin-csdk-send-to-desktop/README.md

 ## `www/index.html`

-Add two buttons within the `body`.
+Add a button within the `body`.
 The PhoneGap "Hello World" example includes a `div` with an ID of `app`, so for this example, we are including it in there.

 ```
 // ...